2016 Customer Experience Excellence Awards

-Across all industries and sectors, organizations are findings ways to improve customer experience in a sustainable manner.
+Across all industries, sectors, and regions, organizations are findings ways to improve customer experience in a sustainable manner.
 The Customer Experience Excellence (CxE) Awards are meant to highlight those transformational efforts.
 Since customer experience is a journey, not a program, nominees will not need to have fully completed their journey to be eligible for this award.

 The awards are based on the following criteria: